okta/okta.github.io/_source/_posts/2018-01-31-build-secure-todo-app-vuejs-aspnetcore.md

 Start the server once more with `dotnet run` and try adding a real to-do item to the list:

-{% img blog/build-secure-todo-app-vuejs-aspnetcore/final-app.png alt:"Final application" width:"500" %}{: .center-image }
+{% img blog/build-secure-todo-app-vuejs-aspnetcore/final-app.png alt:"Final to-do application" width:"500" %}{: .center-image }

 ## Build Secure Apps with ASP.NET Core and Vue.js